AFA National Convention | 2026 Candidates

 Paul H. Weseloh

-Tona Enriquez
+Taona Enriquez

 Taona Enriquez, Indialantic, Fla., an AFA member whose connection to the Association began in 2012, has made it a priority throughout her career to bring Airmen, civilians, enlisted personnel, officers, and spouses to AFA gatherings to provide future leaders direct exposure to senior leadership.
-Enriquez retired from the United States Air Force in September 2024 after 23 years of distinguished service, including roles as Commander at Hanscom AFB overseeing a $175M annual operations budget and liaising for four Program Executive Offices, Director of Contracting at Hanscom AFB leading a 525-member organization supporting a $43 billion portfolio, Defense Legislative Fellow, and Aide-de-Camp to the Commander of USAF/AFAFRICA and EUCOM SACEUR.
+Enriquez retired from the United States Air Force in September 2024 after 23 years of distinguished service, including roles as Commander at Hanscom AFB overseeing a $175M annual operations budget and liaising for four Program Executive Offices, Director of Contracting at Hanscom AFB leading a 525-member organization supporting a $43 billion portfolio, Defense Legislative Fellow, and Aide-de-Camp to the Commander of USAFE/AFAFRICA.
 She currently serves as Founder and CEO of Space Coast Solutions, LLC, driving strategic growth for innovative technology and defense firms.
 Enriquez holds a Master of Public Administration from the University of New Mexico and a Graduate Certificate in Congressional and Legislative Affairs from Georgetown University.

 Todd Freece